Bedtime Stories (album): Development

 Author Lucy O'Brien noted that, although Madonna was "anxious" to make an impact in the R&B market, "her voice just wasn't powerful enough to hold and bend those deep, soulful notes".
-Needing another "flavor" to expand on the album, Madonna turned to the British club scene, where genres such as dub had been growing in popularity thanks to acts like Icelandic singer Björk, and British bands Massive Attack and Soul II Soul.
-She decided to work with several European producers and composers from the electronic scene, including British producer Nellee Hooper, who pleased Madonna due to his "very European sensibility".
+Seeking another "flavor" to expand the album, Madonna turned to the British club scene, where genres such as dub had been growing in popularity through acts such as Icelandic singer Björk, and British bands Massive Attack and Soul II Soul.
+She decided to work with several European producers and composers from the electronic scene, including British producer Nellee Hooper, who appealed to Madonna because of his "very European sensibility".
 Madonna had Hooper and his assistant Marius de Vries flown to Los Angeles, where they created the songs "Survival" and "Inside of Me".
-At the time, Madonna was a fan of Björk's album Debut, and, through Hooper and de Vries, got in touch with her and asked her to write a track for the album.
-Björk did not consider herself a fan of Madonna's, but was intrigued by the offer and accepted.
-Titled "Let's Get Unconscious", the song was born out of Björk's own criticism of Madonna's aesthetic and included lines such as Today is the last day that I'm using words; the singer recalled that, "I couldn't really picture me doing a song that would suit Madonna [...]
-I decided to do this to write the things I have always wanted to hear her say that she's never said".
-She also added that she never even met Madonna, and wrote the song as a personal favor to de Vries.
-Once the demo was finished, De Vries and Hooper rearranged the track and the final version was renamed "Bedtime Story".
-The original demo was later re-worked and released as "Sweet Intuition", which appeared as a B-side on Björk's "Army of Me" single, and remixed on the "It's Oh So Quiet" single.
+At the time, Madonna was a fan of Björk's album Debut, and, through Hooper and de Vries, contacted her and asked her to write a track for the album.
+Björk was not a fan of Madonna, but was intrigued by the offer and accepted.
+Titled "Let's Get Unconscious", the song was born out of Björk's criticism of Madonna's aesthetic and included lines such as "Today is the last day that I'm using words"; Björk recalled: "I couldn't really picture me doing a song that would suit Madonna [...]
+I decided to do this to write the things I have always wanted to hear her say that she's never said."
+She added that she had never met Madonna, and wrote the song as a personal favor to de Vries.
+After the demo was finished, De Vries and Hooper rearranged the track and the final version was renamed "Bedtime Story".
+The original demo was later reworked and released as "Sweet Intuition", which appeared as a B-side on Björk's "Army of Me" single, and was remixed on the "It's Oh So Quiet" single.